longedok/statsbot/README.md

 # Statsbot

-Telegram bot for collecting involvement statistics in telegram channels.
+Telegram bot for calculating involvement statistics in telegram channels.